 New Books

-cover image of Potomac Fever
+cover image of Mule Boy

 Our Mission: Bellevue Literary Press is devoted to publishing literary fiction and nonfiction at the intersection of the arts and sciences because we believe that science and the humanities are natural companions for understanding the human experience.